thinkshout/thinkshout/blog/_posts/2013-08-12-launching-17-drupal-websites-on-a-single-distribution-hosted-on-pantheon.md

 - Drupal Planet
 - Drupal
 - Distributions
+short: How we built a flexible, integrated CMS & CRM solution for repeat deployment with Pantheon hosting
+author: sean
 ---
 ##The challenge: To build a flexible, integrated CMS & CRM solution for repeat deployment